 Duck boat owner settles with Missouri family over accident

 KANSAS CITY, Mo.
-(AP) — The company that owns the duck boat that sank in Table Rock Lake near Branson, Missouri, in July, killing 17 people, has settled the first of several lawsuits filed in the accident.
+(AP) — The company that owns a duck boat that sank on a Missouri lake in the summer, killing 17 people, has settled the first of several lawsuits filed in the accident.

-The three adult daughters of 65-year-old William Bright and his 63-year-old wife, Janice Bright, of Higginsville, Missouri, filed suit soon after the accident on July 19.
-Adam Graves, an attorney for the family, told the Kansas City Star that the settlement with Ripley Entertainment was finalized Thursday.
+William Bright, 65, and his 63-year-old wife, Janice, of Higginsville, Missouri, were among those killed in the July 19 accident on Table Rock Lake.
+Their three adult daughters filed suit soon after.

+Adam Graves, an attorney for the family, told the Kansas City Star that the settlement with Ripley Entertainment was finalized Thursday, and that his clients were satisfied with the settlement.

+"One of the first things Ripley said when they came into mediation was, 'We are a family company, and we value family,'" he said.

 Terms were not disclosed.
 A Ripley spokeswoman declined immediate comment.

 Three others named in the suit will remain defendants.
-They are Ride the Ducks International LLC; the captain of the duck boat, Kenneth Scott McKee; and the driver on land, Robert Williams, who died when the boat sank.
+They are Ride the Ducks International LLC, a division of Ripley; the captain of the duck boat, Kenneth Scott McKee; and the driver on land, Robert Williams, who died when the boat sank.

+The amphibious boat known as Stretch Duck 07 went down amid turbulent waters as a strong storm hit the Branson area.
+The duck boat tours begin on land with a tour of the town known for its country music shows before a short excursion on Table Rock Lake.

+A federal grand jury this month indicted McKee.
+He is accused of several violations of federal law overseeing boat captains, including not properly assessing incoming weather before taking the boat out on water, failing to tell passengers to use flotation devices, and other violations.
+The federal investigation is ongoing.

 Information from: The Kansas City Star, http://www.kcstar.com